odkr/lpassh-add/MANUAL.rst

 * **lpassh-add** may then write your LastPass master password to a temporary file, depending on what shell you use to run it.
+  (See above.)

 * It will also store a copy of that password in memory while it's running.

-* And if you do *not* set ``LPASS_ASKPASS`` or ``SSH_ASKPASS``, **lpassh-add** reads your LastPass master password from the teletype device of your terminal.
+* And if you do *not* set ``LPASS_ASKPASS`` or ``SSH_ASKPASS``, **lpassh-add** reads your LastPass master password from your terminal's teletype device.
   It does *not* have exclusive access to that device.
   (No terminal programme has.)